welcome to the

 Another common issue is lighting.
 What you see in print, on desktop, and on mobile, are inherently different due to the difference in light.
 For example, a desktop computer monitors light photos from behind and may appear brighter than a print copy of the same photo.
 By comparison, the light hitting your glossy print might be an orange-ish overhead bulb.

 The good news is your photographer probably edited the images on a backlit screen, similar to what you’re using to view your images.
 And chances are, they double-checked how they look on a standard, uncalibrated cell phone, before handing them over to you.
+If the lighting feels very off to you though, you may want to find a more experienced photographer.

-Be sure to check out these tips before you schedule a photography session:
+Simply send me a message!
+And be sure to check out these tips before you schedule a photography session:

 Looking for a Professional Photographer?